 What is Nattokinase – and How Does It Support Cardiovascular Health?*

-Read on to learn about healthy blood flow, the support that nattokinase offers – and the Enzymedica formula that uses a unique form to support cardiovascular health.*
+Read on to learn more about healthy blood flow, the support that nattokinase offers and the Enzymedica formula that uses a unique form to support cardiovascular health.*

 How Blood Flows and Clots

-In your body, blood flows constantly – toward the heart with the help of veins and then back away from the heart with the help of arteries.
-It’s a process you don’t have to think about, since it happens 24/7 behind the scenes.
-But what about when you cut yourself chopping an onion or trip over a rock and skin your knee while running?
-When you start to bleed, your body needs a way to stop the flow.
+Before we get into nattokinase and how it can support blood flow naturally, let’s first talk about our circulatory systems.
+In our bodies, blood flows constantly.
+It flows toward the heart with the help of veins and then back away from the heart with the help of arteries.
+It’s a process we don’t have to think about, since it happens 24/7 behind the scenes.
+But what about when we cut ourselves by chopping an onion or trip over a rock and skin our knees while running?
+When we start to bleed, the body needs a way to stop the flow.

 That’s where clotting comes in.
 A series of reactions take place in the bloodstream.
 Platelets spring to action, sticking to each other and vessel walls to create a plug at the site.
 From there, different proteins known as clotting factors get the signal that it’s time to get to work.
 They create a substance called fibrin, which creates long strands that form a net for platelets and other cells.
 The clot that forms and this coagulation process are how your body naturally controls bleeding.

 Keeping fibrin in a normal, healthy range supports both circulation and cardiovascular health.
-Nattokinase has been found to effectively break down and regulate fibrin by producing plasmin, a proteolytic enzyme.
-Nattokinase can help support cardiovascular health, especially as we age.*
+Nattokinase has been found to break down and maintain healthy fibrin levels by producing plasmin, a proteolytic enzyme.
+Nattokinase benefits include supporting cardiovascular health, especially as we age.* Nattokinase has demonstrated a strong ability to support the body’s natural mechanisms involved in maintaining normal fibrin levels already within a healthy range.*

-Enzymedica’s Natto-K™ formula helps maintain normal levels of blood clotting factors already within a healthy range, and it promotes optimal circulation and cardiovascular health.*
+Enzymedica’s Natto-K® formula helps maintain normal levels of blood clotting factors already within a healthy range, and it promotes optimal circulation and cardiovascular health.*

 By using nattokinase, Natto-K is able to promote optimal circulation and cardiovascular health.* Natto-K helps maintain normal levels of blood clotting factors already within a healthy range.* It also promotes optimal circulation and cardiovascular health.*

-The enzymes in Natto-K includes a specialized blend of nattokinase with NSK-SD®, the only form of nattokinase that doesn’t contain vitamin K2, enhancing the body’s ability to regulate fibrin levels.*
+The enzymes in Natto-K include a specialized blend of nattokinase with NSK-SD®, the only form of nattokinase that doesn’t contain vitamin K2, enhancing the body’s ability to regulate fibrin levels.* This vitamin K2-free form of nattokinase is designed for those seeking circulation support without added vitamin K (which naturally plays a role in blood clotting).*